 Recent theatrical directing credits include: The Good Jew at the United Solo Festival in NYC, National Yiddish Theatre Folksbiene’s Broadway: A Jewish American Legacy gala event, The Whole Megillah at 54 Below and Here’s To Life!!!
 At the Marjorie S. Deane Little Theater in NYC.
 She also directed a semi-staged concert production of The Music Man for Pacific Symphony.

-Other theatrical credits include Do I Hear a Waltz? and Jekyll and Hyde with Arvada Center Theater in Denver and As You Like It with Cortland Repertory Theatre.
-Ms. Margolis worked alongside Tony Award winner Jerry Zaks on the Broadway revival of The Caine Mutiny Court Martial and alongside Jules Feiffer in A Bad Friend with Lincoln Center Theatre.
-She also helmed developmental productions of new musical works including Owl Creek, Far from the Madding Crowd, Plane Crazy, Great Googley Moo, and Warsaw.
+Other theatrical credits include Do I Hear a Waltz? and Jekyll and Hyde at the Arvada Center Theater in Denver.
+Ms. Margolis worked alongside Tony Award winner Jerry Zaks on the Broadway revival of The Caine Mutiny Court Martial and on A Bad Friend by Jules Feiffer at Lincoln Center Theatre.
+She also helmed developmental productions and staged readings of new musical works including Save The Palace, A Girl I Know, Owl Creek, Far from the Madding Crowd, Great Googly Moo, and Warsaw.